Thu, Aug 20, 2020 (2 a.m.)

 “We wanted to take that same concept of family-style, almost communal dining and put some nicer touches, make it more suitable for a luxury clientele.
 We’re not just frying up some chicken wings and tossing them on a plate.
 It’s a very thoughtful process.”

 Kamu is like no other karaoke spot in Las Vegas, or anywhere else.
-Perched in the corner of the Grand Canal Shoppes at Palazzo near SushiSamba, the versatile destination features 40 private rooms, including six massive VIP suites, for karaoke fans to gather in small groups, sing, dance and drink all night.
+Perched in the corner of the Grand Canal Shoppes near SushiSamba, the versatile destination features 40 private rooms, including six massive VIP suites, for karaoke fans to gather in small groups, sing, dance and drink all night.
 In the grand Vegas tradition, Kamu takes karaoke to the next level, and that requires next-level food.

 Lopez is just the man to make it happen.
 The classically trained chef has been working in some of the city’s most prominent kitchens since 1999, from standout steakhouses like Delmonico and 35 Steaks + Martinis to regal French dining rooms like André’s and Alizé.
 He also helped open Bacchanal Buffet at Caesars Palace, another experience that provided him with all the culinary wisdom needed to create something singular at Kamu.